-- I. Tackling the Climate Crisis - Identifying and addressing issues that relate and contribute to climate change and greenhouse gases are integrated into both Long Range and Short-Term planning within the MPO.
-Staff will continue to plan for emission reduction through funding sources such as CMAQ, Carbon Reduction, and Transportation Alternatives (TA). - Planning staff is researching best practices related to resiliency and sustainability, both of which relate to climate change.
-Staff will begin discussions with MPO committees regarding a climate change plan. - II.
-Equity and Justice in Transportation Planning - Multiple staff members participated in the Justice 40 training on February 24, 2023.
-In FY2024 WestPlan MPO staff will work toward developing more robust Environmental Justice procedures in the public outreach process.
-See the Environmental Justice section on page 6 for more detained information.
+1. Tackling the Climate Crisis

+- o Identifying and addressing issues that relate and contribute to climate change and greenhouse gases are integrated into both Long Range and Short-Term planning within the MPO.
+Staff will continue to plan for emission reduction through funding sources such as CMAQ, Carbon Reduction, and Transportation Alternatives (TA). - o Planning staff is researching best practices related to resiliency and sustainability, both of which relate to climate change.
+Staff will begin discussions with MPO committees regarding a climate change plan.

+2. Equity and Justice in Transportation Planning

+o Multiple staff members participated in the Justice 40 training on February 24, 2023.
+In FY2024, WestPlan MPO staff will work toward developing more robust Environmental Justice procedures in the public outreach process.
+See the Environmental Justice section on page 5 for more detained information.

-III.
-Complete Streets
+3. Complete Streets

-- In addition to day-to-day activities regarding complete streets, WestPlan MPO staff began a revamp of its non-motorized traffic count program in FY2023 and will continue in FY2024 and beyond.
+- o In addition to day-to-day activities regarding complete streets, WestPlan MPO staff began a revamp of its non-motorized traffic count program in FY2023 and will continue in FY2024 and beyond.
 WestPlan was able to purchase multiple non-motorized traffic counters and will be working with local agencies to coordinate count locations.
-See Pedestrian and Bicycle Planning and Transportation on page 28 for more information. - Also, in FY2024 WestPlan MPO staff intend to update the MPO-wide non-motorized plan.
-See Non-Motorized Planning on page 32 for more information. - IV.
-Public Involvement See Public Involvement section on Page 6. - V. Federal Land Management Agency (FLMA) Coordination - Multiple staff members participated in the FLMA training on March 23, 2023.
-In FY2024 WestPlan MPO staff will work toward better incorporating FLMA agencies to strengthen the consultation process. - VI.
-Data in Transportation Planning See the Data and Tools and Data Sharing sections on page 8.
+See Pedestrian and Bicycle Planning and Transportation on page 20 for more information. - o Also, in FY2024 WestPlan MPO staff intends to update the MPO-wide non-motorized plan.
+See Non-Motorized Planning on page 25 for more information. - 4.
+Public Involvement See Public Involvement section on Page 4. - 5.
+Federal Land Management Agency (FLMA) Coordination - Multiple staff members participated in the FLMA training on March 23, 2023.
+In FY2024, WestPlan MPO staff will work toward better incorporating FLMA agencies to strengthen the consultation process. - 6.
+Data in Transportation Planning See the Data and Tools and Data Sharing sections on page 4.